Research Identity for Academics: How to Clarify Your Scholarly Voice and Research Trajectory

 Research Identity and Clarity for Scholars

-When we support academics with book proposals, promotion portfolios, or high-stakes academic and professional projects, understanding research identity provides clarity and momentum.
+When supporting scholars with book proposals and high-stakes academic projects, research identity becomes a tool for clarity and momentum.

 A clear research identity helps scholars: